DiffPD: Differentiable Projective Dynamics: Differentiable Projective Dynamics

+where $k$ indicates the iteration number.
+Therefore, we propose a local-global solver for Eqn. (\ref{eq:adjoint}): at the $k$-th iteration, the local step computes $\Delta\A\z^k$ across all energies $E_c$, forming the right-hand vector in Eqn. (\ref{eq:iteration}).
+In the global step, we solve $\z^{k+1}$ by back-substituting $\A$.
+Note that $\A$ is the same constant matrix in forward PD simulation, so we can reuse the Cholesky factorization of $\A$.
+The source of efficiency in this local-global solver is similar to what PD proposes to speed up forward simulation: essentially, this local-global solver trades the expensive matrix assembly and factorization of $\nabla^2 g$ in Eqn. (\ref{eq:adjoint}) with iterations on a constant, prefactorized linear system of equations.
+We summarize our PD backpropagation algorithm in Alg.~\ref{alg:backprop}.

 \paragraph{Convergence rate} For any iterative algorithm design, the immediate follow-up questions are whether such an algorithm is guaranteed to converge, and, if so, how fast the convergence rate is.
-To answer these questions, we replace $\mathbf{b}$ with $\mathbf{A}\mathbf{u}^*-\Delta\mathbf{A}\mathbf{u}^*$ in Eqn. (\ref{eq:bp_update}) and obtain:
+To answer these questions, we use $(\frac{\partial L}{\partial \x})^\top=\A\z - \Delta\A\z$ and Eqn. (\ref{eq:iteration}) to obtain